RedHatQE/widgetastic.core/README.rst

 demand), then the correct widget is returned.
 This has its benefit in the fact that any logical structure that is built inside the included class is retained and works as one would expect, like parametrized locators and such.

+All the included widgets in the structure share their parent with the widget where you started including.
+So when instantiated, the underlying ``FormButtonsAdd`` has the same parent widget as the ``ItemAddForm``.
+I did not think it would be wise to make the including widget a parent for the included widgets due to the fact widgetastic fences the element lookup if ``ROOT`` is present on a widget/view.